icen-tsui/DFSE/README.md

 # DFSE

 ## Environment and files information
+make the IM2ODE.bck file to get de.x for DFSE
 Copy the whole files into workspace except *.md *.png and uncompiled IM2ODE folefold (use de.x - the compiled file).

 ### Environment